visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 ## 💎 Developer Experience

-In addition to the minimum requirements we would also like to get a great DX with
+In addition to the minimum requirements we would also like to get a great DX by

 1. providing a simple api
 2. offering type safety for a dialog's accepted context and feedback